glennschler/spotspec-wt/README.md

 ```

 #### Get Started
-As a proof of concept, create a webtask which requests the current spot price of a given machine instance type in a given region.
+As a proof of concept, create a webtask which requests the launches a given machine instance type in a given region.
 This will show that AWS Identity and Access Management (IAM) user credentials can be securely stored for use in a webtask.
 Once the webtask is proven and understood through these steps, a larger goal to fully manage EC2 spot instance will be possible.

 1. Create an EC2 IAM user following this [aws guide](http://docs.aws.amazon.com/IAM/latest/UserGuide/Using_SettingUpUser.html#Using_CreateUser_console).
 Here are the quick steps:
   * Sign in to the [AWS Management Console](https://console.aws.amazon.com/iam/) and open the IAM console.